 How To Repurpose An Old Dresser Into a Dresser Chair

 1) Take your old chest of drawers and remove all drawers.
-Do not discard them…you will need them for the ottoman later.
+Do not discard them…you will return the bottom drawers after you complete the update.
+You will use the top drawer to make the ottoman later.

-2) You will need to remove the top next.
+2) You will need to remove the top of the dresser next.
 You can do this by either using a hammer to hammer it off from the bottom up, or you can take the jig saw and cut it out.

-3) Depending on how many drawers you have, you will need to cut out the center pieces that hold the drawers up and separate the drawers from one another.
+3) Depending on how many drawers you have, you will need to remove the center pieces that hold the top drawer up and separate the drawers from one another.

 4) If your dresser has side rails, you are good to go.
 If it doesn’t, you will need to cut two pieces of 1”x2” at the length of the depth of your chair.
 These will act as reinforcement pieces to be used to hold up the seat.